 The HanseHub has emerged out of this larger network as a regional group and is made up of institutes from Hamburg, Bremen, Hannover, Greifswald, and Plön.
 Within this smaller framework regular meetings are held for members to get to know the other institutes and to exchange information with the other doctoral students.

 In addition to regular meetings with the supervising figure at the Institute, the structured supervision of habilitation candidates and postdocs also features a one-time consultation with an external scholar to assess the status of the postdoctoral or habilitation project.

-The Academic Council (Wissenschaftliches Konzil) is a cornerstone of the institute’s academic communication.
+The Colloquium (Wissenschaftliches Konzil) is a cornerstone of the institute’s academic communication.
 Every six weeks, junior scholars present their research and discuss their findings with the institute’s directors, research fellows, and doctoral students, as well as with foreign scholarship recipients and guest researchers, the academic guests of the library, and interested members of the nearby legal faculties.

 The Aktuelle Stunde is a weekly workshop.
 Here questions related to substantive civil law, the history of law, and comparative private law are presented and discussed.
 Guest researchers also regularly use this forum to present their research and engage in discussion with the institute’s scholars.

 The institute not only supports the postdoctoral dissertation (Habilitation) projects of its own employees but also views it as its duty to bring together internationally oriented junior scholars from universities, both among themselves and with the scholars of the institute, to get to know one another and exchange ideas.
 This aim is served by the Postdoctoral Candidates’ Colloquium, which has been held by the institute every two years since 1999 and to which postdoctoral candidates from German, Austrian, and Swiss universities are invited.